We live at 6,222 feet elevation.

 Brief scientific explanation: At high altitudes, the atmospheric pressure is decreased, making water boil at a lower temperature.
 This lower boiling point means foods cooked in water will require more time to cook.
 (Like dried beans).

-Or rice.
+Or baking.

 OK.
 Back to the beans: Getting them soft enough for human consumption is a challenge.
-I once soaked black beans for 12 hours, drained and simmered them in a crockpot for 24 HOURS. . . and they were still CRUNCHY after 36 hours of cooking!! (but the dogs loved them:)
+I once soaked black beans for 12 hours, drained and simmered them in a crockpot for 24 HOURS. . . and they were still CRUNCHY after 36 hours of cooking!!

 Tried some tips I found on the internet for cooking beans, including using fresh beans (old beans have a harder seed coat) and not adding ANY salt, seasonings, meats or vegetables to the cooking water until they are soft (they make the seed coat harder to penetrate).

 Aaand. . . yeah.
 Still had crunchy beans.
-Even though they are a healthy and cheap food that can be used in many dishes, I did, in fact, almost give up on dried beans.
+Even though they are a healthy and cheap food that can be used in many dishes, I did, in fact, almost give up on cooking dried beans.

 It’s really easy!